 Health and Physical Education

 Peace by PEACE always encourages students to consider different perspectives in any particular situation.
-While students are encouraged to think critically about situations in different contexts throughout the program, the concept of critical thinking is formally introduced in Unit 8 in which different forms of media are analyzed and discussed.
+While students are encouraged to think critically about situations in different contexts throughout the program, the concept of critical thinking is integrated throughout the units in which different forms of media are analyzed and discussed.
 Students also reflect on what it means to be an engaged member of their community and how they can work to make their communities stronger, with special consideration given to diversity.
-Discussions on various social issues such as bullying and stereotyping allow the students to understand and investigate the complexity of these issues.
+Discussions on various social issues such as bullying, discrimination, stereotyping, and intersectionality allow the students to understand and investigate the complexity of these issues.